Why Proprietary Schools Need To Protect Themselves With Data Yesterday

 If you’re relying on instructors to enter attendance data or hand off an attendance sheet at the end of the day, your school is open to instructor fraud.
 Instructors may start class early or end class late without flagging the schedule deviation to administrators.
 Instructor fraud is rarely ill-intentioned, but it can greatly impact compliance and borrower defense should a student raise a concern.
 With mobile attendance software, administrators have an immediate, accurate view of when class starts and ends.
 As a result, administrators can quickly catch instructor and course trends and intervene before it becomes a compliance concern.

 With cloud storage, schools can keep this data on file well after a cohort graduates.
 Should a former student claim that an instructor short-changed their education, schools can easily pull course-level data, proving that class started and ended on time.

 Career education schools, often proprietary schools, are preparing students for some of the most in-demand jobs in the country.
 Trades, nursing, and allied health professionals are vital for our country to build back better.

-Every sector has bad actors, including many nonprofit higher education institutions that leave students and parents drowning in debt without immediate earning potential.
-So while it isn’t right that proprietary career education programs, which provide students with job prospects and immediate earning potential, are facing this level of scrutiny, they must still be prepared for the storm ahead.
+Every sector has bad actors that leave students and parents drowning in debt without immediate earning potential.
+Unfortunately, proprietary schools are currently the only target of increased regulatory scrutiny and must be prepared for the storm ahead.